bjing/start-developing-on-plutus/README.md

 # Start Developing on Plutus
-## Development Environemnt
+Plutus is a smart contract platform that allows you to develop dApps on the Cardano blockchain.

-Setting up your development environment for [Plutus] takes a bit of time.
-Cardano offers a [Plutus starter project template] to get you started quickly.
+Setting up your development environment for Plutus takes a bit of time.
+Follow instructions in the [Plutus Starter Project Template] to set it up.

+In this repo, I only include things that aren't obvious from the official Plutus documentation.
+There are also quick reference links at the end of the README.

+## Local Plutus Playground
-You may also want to run the Plutus Playground locally to test your contracts, to do that, you'll need:
+Plutus offers an online playground for you to test your smart contracts, however you may want to run the Plutus Playground locally.
+To do that, you'll need:
-- matching Plutus versions
+- matching Plutus version
 - Nix shell
 - plutus playground server

 ### Matching Plutus Version
-If you are using the [Plutus project template], you need to make sure the Plutus repo hash specified in your project's `project.cabal` matches your local Plutus repo checkout.
+You need to make sure the Plutus repo hash specified in your project's `project.cabal` matches your local Plutus repo checkout.

 For example, if you have this in your project.cabal,
 ```cabal